SustainableCommunityDevelopmentHub/hugo_site/content/videos/2021/06/10/pumps.html.md

 ## Reasons for water pump failure:
 ### 1. Running pump dry / not priming

- -Priming a water pump means to remove all the air from the system.
+ - Priming a water pump means to remove all the air from the system.
 Water pumps need to be primed before use.
  - Involves filling the pump system with water usually through a designated port called the prime plug or prime opening.
  - This website explains the process in more detail: https://inspectapedia.com/water/Prime_The_Well_Pump.php
  - Good additional video about priming troubleshooting: